file-format/Products/content/en/3d/java/jzy3d/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with Jzy3d</h2>
-<p>The easiest way to install Jzy3d is by using GitHub.
-You can <a href="https://github.com/jzy3d/jzy3d-api/archive/master.zip">download</a> the compiled shared library from GitHub repository.
-Please use the following command for a smooth installation. </p>
+<p>The easiest way to install Jzy3d is by using GitHub.Please use the following command for a smooth installation. </p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}